greenpau/caddy-authorize/.github/ISSUE_TEMPLATE/break-fix.md

 ---
-name: General Issue
+name: Things are not working!
-about: Please star this repo to show appreciation for the work!
+about: You think you are doing the right thing, but it is not working as expected.
-title: ''
+title: 'breakfix: CHANGE_ME'
-labels: ''
+labels: 'need triage'
-assignees: ''
+assignees: 'greenpau'

 ---